project-gemmi/gemmi/docs/symmetry.rst

 ==========

 Crystallographic symmetry operations have a few notations.
-Gemmi undertands only coordinate triplets (sometimes called the Jones' faithful notation) such as ``x,x-y,z+1/2``.
+Gemmi understands only coordinate triplets (sometimes called the Jones' faithful notation) such as ``x,x-y,z+1/2``.
 The symmetry operation is represented by class Op.
 It can be created in C++ as::